-The directors may issue preference shares from time to time and may The board is empowered to cause preferred shares to be issued from time to meeting.
+The directors may issue preference shares from time to time and may fix The board is empowered to cause preferred shares to be issued from time to attending and voting at the relevant meeting or class meeting.

-shares, the above is subject to any greater majority is required under HL's M&A or the BVI Companies Act, provided that that for these purposes the creation, designation or issue of preference shares with rights and privileges ranking in priority to an existing class of shares shall be deemed not to be a variation of the rights of such existing class.
+However, in the case of both the ordinary shares and the preference shares, The creation, issue and allotment of preferred shares shall not constitute a the above is subject to any greater majority is required under HL's M&A variation of rights of any existing class of shares. or the BVI Companies Act, provided that that for these purposes the creation, designation or issue of preference shares with rights and privileges ranking in priority to an existing class of shares shall be deemed not to be a variation of the rights of such existing class.